ABOUT US

 Smiling woman in a black sleeveless top standing indoors with plants in the background.

-• Classes: Dharma, & Pranayama + Yoga Nidra
+• Classes: Dharma Yoga

 Holly Halvorson has a lifetime of training, teaching and performing as a dancer, choreographer, and movement artist.
 She has studied and practiced Bikram, Ashtanga, Jivamukti, Anusara, Rocket, Budokon, Iyengar, and Power Yoga.
 After developing an appreciation for the grace and depth of the classical practice of yoga and teaching techniques as taught by Sri Dharma Mittra, she completed her 200-hour teacher training under his guidance at the Dharma Yoga Center in NYC in 2013.
 She is working toward completing the 500 hour Dharma Yoga Teacher Training in September 2024 and in the Bishnu Ghosh Method in 2025.
 She does her best to live in alignment with the classical teachings and ethical and spiritual practices of yoga.
 She is a graphic designer, web developer, choreographer, and teaches barre and hip hop dance/boxing classes in addition to yoga.